Cross-site scripting adversarial attacks based on deep reinforcement learning: Evaluation and extension study: Reference Work

 \section{Reference Work}

 In this section, we introduce the reference work~\cite{CHEN2022102831} as follows.
 We begin with an overview of the proposed method.
-Then, we delve into their experiments with an analysis of their results.
+Then, we delve into the experiments described in the reference work.
 Lastly, we describe the potential threats to validity we identified, which prompted this replication and extension study.